Children and fair play

 - If your child is bragging about winning as a way of getting attention or respect from others, try praising him for his efforts in other areas more – for example, when he cooperates with others, shares or is helpful.

 It’s not about winning or losing – it’s about how you play the game.
 When your child understands this, she’ll be a ‘good sport’ and have fun playing, no matter whether she wins or loses.

 Winning is a great feeling, and it’s OK for your child to feel proud of being the winner.
 It’s also important for your child to be a good winner.
 This means showing sympathy and support to the losing team or player.
 If you can, try to discourage your child from boasting and instead highlight the fun that everyone had playing the game.

-Sometimes it’s hard to turn losing into good news.
-But emphasising how well your child played is really important in helping him handle any bad feelings.
+Sometimes it’s hard to turn losing into a good experience for your child.
+But emphasising how well your child played is really important in helping him handle bad feelings.
 Praise your child’s efforts.
 For example, ‘You were great at helping the younger kids’ or ‘You followed the rules really well’.

 Children – and even adults – find it easier to lose in a game of luck than in a game of skill.
 This is because losing a game of chance doesn’t say anything about you or your abilities.
 If your child is having difficulty dealing with losing, try playing games of chance first, then build up to skill-based activities.

-Some games of chance include Snakes and Ladders, Snap, and Trouble.
+Some games of chance include Snakes and ladders or Snap.

 It’s tempting to let your child win.
 It can keep her interested in the game and boost her confidence.
 You can let young children win from time to time, especially if they’re playing against older people.
 But letting your child win all the time can make it harder for her to learn that she won’t always win in the real world.
 It might make real winning less satisfying.